Ongoing

 Perez M., Furuichi K., Jones S., Lee S., Suzuki K., Worsley M., Using Multimodal Analytics to Analyze Family Interactions in a “Making” Activity.
 Companion Proceedings 9th International Conference on Learning Analytics & Knowledge (LAK19), CrossMMLA Workshop, 2019

 The SportSense (formerly Data in Motion) project develops workshops for youth to interact with wearable technology in the context of sports.
 "The SportSense project imagines how unlocking new curiosities within athletes could transform the landscape of STEM learning, both in terms of who participates and types of innovations that emerge.
 In partnership with local organizations, we create learning environments where students are introduced to ways that technology can help them improve their athletic performance, and ways that sports can improve their understanding of STEM concepts."
 This project has led toward the development of Black Kids Predict.
+This work is ongoing within the tiilt lab and led by Dr. Marcelo Worsley.

 Goals: